-Simile classifiers measure the similarity of part of a person's face to the same part on a set of reference people.
-We use the 60 individuals from the development set of PubFig as the reference people.
-The left part of Fig. 8 shows examples of four regions selected from two reference people as positive examples.
+ment set of PubFig as the reference people.
+The left part of Fig. 8 shows examples of regions selected from reference persons R1 (top) and R2 (bottom) as positive examples.
 On the right are negative examples, which are simply the same region extracted from other individuals' images.